 - - In today's society, a great amount of time is spent in the form of digital expression.
 A person will work on emails, live physical lives virtually on social media and communicate through physical and digital means.
 How does this interaction of both real and virtual representation mold physical human beings?
 This course exposes students to popular social media formats and helps them understand the promises and challenges that social media has brought to each individual's life.
 To understand how a person lives physically and digitally impacts how a person will work, live and play each day.
 This course will help students successfully represent themselves in both areas as well as look at what values and ethics are important to each student, and how that impacts people that a student might see physically, but also those individuals we might see or only communicate with digitally.
-Prerequisite: ENGL 120.

-- This course is intended for students who want to learn about the Linux operating system.
+Prerequisite: ENGL 120. - This course covers the history and present status of computers, computing systems and their applications.
+The concepts of algorithms, structured programming and event-driven programming for problem solving will be studied.
+The Visual BASIC programming language with the topics of variables, assignments, conditions, loops, graphical user interfaces, controls and processing scripts are covered. - This course is intended for students who want to learn about the Linux operating system.
 It does not assume any prior knowledge of Linux and is geared toward those interested in systems administration as well as those who will use or develop programs for Linux systems.
 The course provides comprehensive coverage of topics related to Linux certifications, including Linux distributions, installation, administration, X-Windows, networking and security.
 Upon completion of this course, you should have a good working knowledge of Linux from both a graphical and command-line perspective.